 For pairs, if two atoms I,J are involved in 1-2, 1-3, 1-4 interactions within the molecular topology, their pairwise interaction may be turned off, and thus they may not appear in the neighbor list, and will not be part of the local data created by this command.
 More specifically, this will be true of I,J pairs with a weighting factor of 0.0; pairs with a non-zero weighting factor are included.
 The weighting factors for 1-2, 1-3, and 1-4 pairwise interactions are set by the special_bonds command.
 An exception is if long-range Coulombics are being computed via the kspace_style command, then atom pairs with weighting factors of zero are still included in the neighbor list, so that a portion of the long-range interaction contribution can be computed in the pair style.
 Hence in that case, those atom pairs will be part of the local data created by this command.

 This compute calculates a local vector or local array depending on the number of keywords.
 The length of the vector or number of rows in the array is the number of pairs.
 If a single keyword is specified, a local vector is produced.
 If two or more keywords are specified, a local array is produced where the number of columns = the number of keywords.
 The vector or array can be accessed by any command that uses local values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The output for dist will be in distance units.
 The output for eng will be in energy units.
 The output for force, fx, fy, and fz will be in force units.
 The outpur for pN will be in whatever units the pair style defines.

 The keyword default is cutoff = type.